pivotal/docs-tap/api-auto-registration/about.hbs.md

 ## <a id='getting-started'></a> Getting started

-For information about API Auto Registration architecture, the `APIDescriptor` CR, the `CuratedAPIDescriptor` CR  and API entities in Tanzu Developer Portal, see [Key Concepts](key-concepts.hbs.md).
+For information about API Auto Registration architecture, the `APIDescriptor` CR, the `CuratedAPIDescriptor` CR, and API entities in Tanzu Developer Portal, see [Key Concepts](key-concepts.hbs.md).

 For information about configuring iterate, run, and full Tanzu Application Platform cluster profiles, see [Configure API Auto Registration](configuration.hbs.md).